sbt/sbt-paradox-material-theme/src/main/paradox/index.md

 * Easily customizable primary and accent color, fonts, favicon and logo;
   integrated with Google Analytics and GitHub.

-* Support for most Paradox features except for [groups].
+* Support most Paradox features except for [groups].

 The @ref:[specimen pages] show examples of the theme in action, such as [callouts] and [tabbed snippets].